BernKing/Senet_Board_Game_Python/README.md

 # Senet_Board_Game_Python

 This repository contains an implementation of the ancient Egyptian board game Senet, coded in Python.
-The project was a collaborative effort between the repository owner and a Vekic (a classmate) during the "Laboratório de Programação" teached in the second semester of the first year of Computer Science in UTAD (Portugal).
+The project was a collaborative effort between the repository owner and svascoda (a classmate) during the "Laboratório de Programação" teached in the second semester of the first year of Computer Science in UTAD (Portugal).

 About Senet
 Senet is one of the oldest known board games, dating back to ancient Egypt.
 It was a popular game in antiquity and often associated with religious beliefs.
 The game features strategic gameplay and has historical significance, providing an excellent platform for learning and programming practice.